|Glendive Police Department (non-emergency)||377-2364|

 Emergency Management Plan

-The Emergency Management Plan is under the control of the President of the College and operational direction under the Executive Director of Business and Finance.
-By efforts of the safety committee, we have put together a preliminary plan for review.
-The primary objective is preparation, guidance and protection of employees and students.
+The Emergency Management Plan is under the control of the President of the College and operational direction under the Vice President of Administration with guidance and input from the Safety Committee.
+The primary objective is preparation, guidance, and protection of employees and students.
 When an emergency arises our priority is protection.

 In the Event of an Emergency